 The terminology used in your diagram should be clear.
 It is advisable to also label the connections.
 For example, using continuous or broken lines, different thicknesses, or even different colors.
 Likewise, use distinct and contrasting colors for different types of resources.

 Be careful not to use too many colors to avoid distorting the reading and to quickly identify the different groups of elements.

 Use multiple AWS diagrams.
 Feel free to split your diagram if the infrastructure you want to draw is too large.
 For example, you can define in a second diagram in more detail an important and isolated block of your infrastructure.

 Use documentation generation software.
-Diagram and documentation generation software will allow you to omit or greatly simplify all of the previous steps.
-Cloudockit will allow you to generate your documentation and your architecture diagrams with their own icons and colors.
+Diagramming and documentation generation software will allow you to omit or greatly simplify all the previous steps.
+Cloudockit will allow you to generate your documentation and architecture diagrams with their own icons and colors.
 The software can document not only AWS, but also Azure, GCP, Hyper-V, and VMware.
 In addition, our Tailored Diagrams feature will allow you to customize your diagram according to the criteria described in this article.